 Program fees are non-refundable.
 Changes to enrollment after confirmation letter has been sent will result in a $25 processing fee.

-If booking more than a month in advance, payment is due 2 weeks prior to your requested date.
+If booking more than a month in advance, payment is due 2 weeks after the reservation request is sent.
 If booking less that than a month in advance, payment is due at the time of registration.
 Accepted forms of payment are organizational check, Visa, MasterCard, American Express, and Discover.
 All checks must be made payable to: Houston Arboretum & Nature Center.